Cocker Spaniel training and dog behaviour very often go hand in hand.

 The secret to success is lots of coaxing, an abundance of treats and praise, and taking things very slowly...one step at a time.

-Our dogs can sometimes develop annoying habits such as jumping or barking, especially if they aren't well-trained or left to their own devices.
+Our dogs can sometimes develop annoying habits such as jumping or barking, especially if we didn't train them well in the first place or if we leave out pets to their own devices.

 Owners who don't do anything to discourage these (unwanted) attention-seeking behaviours will see their dog's behaviour snowball into such proportions that it soon becomes a battle of wits to co-exist alongside their pets.

 Some behaviours may initially seem cute (like your puppy jumping up for a cuddle).
-However, you may no longer find it so appealing when the puppy becomes a fully grown adult and wants your constant attention or leaps up at anyone who dares walk through your front door.
+However, you may no longer find it so appealing when your puppy becomes a fully grown adult and wants constant attention from you or your puppy leaps up at anyone who dares walk through your front door!

-Equally, we don't mind if our Cockers bark if they hear someone at the front door, but we don't want them to bark all the time.
+We don't mind if our Cockers bark if they hear someone at the front door, but we don't want them to continue barking once we open the door to greet our guests.

-Unfortunately, if this behaviour isn't managed, jumping and barking may soon be accompanied by whining, pawing, scratching, digging or chewing (your favourite shoes), all aimed at getting your attention.
+Jumping and barking is unwanted behaviour, and you must manage it; otherwise, it may soon be accompanied by whining, pawing, scratching, digging or chewing (your favourite shoes!), all aimed at getting your attention.

 Nip it in the bud!